 In 1994, Brian and Renée Luwis traveled to China to adopt their first daughter, Fei.
 Overwhelmed with a loving desire to help the thousands of orphaned children find families of their own, they founded the America World Adoption Association (originally "America China Adoption Association" until 2001 when the Russia and Ukraine programs were added).
-Since then, nearly 3,000 orphans from China have been placed into loving Christ-centered families where they are now growing up in the love of Jesus Christ.
+Since then, over 3,000 orphans from China have been placed into loving Christ-centered families where they are now growing up in the love of Jesus Christ.

 Families interested in learning more about a child may submit a free pre-application to America World to verify eligibility or to be given the approval to review a waiting child's complete file.
 Many of the children whose files become available in China for matching with families through a U.S. based adoption agency are considered Waiting Children, due to their age and/or medical needs.
 While more children are adopted domestically in China, many children continue to wait for a family.
 The wait time to be matched with a child through the Waiting Child is significantly shorter than wait times seen in the China program previously.

-The process of adopting a child from China is divided into three main stages.
-The first stage involves assembling a collection of documents called a dossier.
+The first stage of adoption in China involves assembling a collection of documents called a dossier.
 These documents must go through several levels of authentication by U.S. government offices so that they ultimately can be used as the legal framework for your adoption process.
 This stage is referred to as the "paper chase" or "paper pregnancy", and takes on average 4-6 months to complete.
-The finished dossier is mailed to America World where our staff carefully reviews it to ensure accuracy.
+The finished dossier is mailed to America World where our China team carefully reviews it to ensure accuracy.
 Once approved, the dossier is forwarded to the China Center for Children’s Welfare and Adoption (CCCWA) for translation and processing.
 The CCCWA, or "Center" as it is sometimes called, is the federal agency which oversees all international adoption-related activities in China.

-Once you have accepted your referral, we begin planning the details of your travel, the third and final stage of your adoption process.
+Once you have accepted your referral, we begin planning the details of your travel, the third and final stage of your China adoption process.
 Our travel department will handle all of the details for your family’s travel.
 Families generally leave for China approximately 2-3 months after they receive a referral and stay in China for roughly two weeks to complete the China adoption process.
 While in China, families are united with their child, complete their adoption paperwork, and tour some of the country’s rich cultural sites.
 Typically, America World families arrive in Bejing and meet up with other America World families in their group (group sizes vary).
 Sightseeing with your America World guide is next on the agenda so that families can experience the rich culture of China to share with their child.
 Some of the places that our families visit are the Great Wall, Tiananmen Square, the Forbidden City, and the Summer Palace.
 After a day or two in Bejing, families travel to the province where their child is living, to meet them and begin the adoption procedures.

 The staff at America World is trained to handle every detail of your international adoption process and one of our experienced staff members will be assigned to your family as soon as your application is approved.
-America World Adoption has been working with the CCCWA since China first opened its doors to international adoption in the early 1990's and have placed over 2,900 Chinese children in loving homes.
+America World has been working with the CCCWA since China first opened its doors to international adoption in the early 1990's and have placed over 3,000 Chinese children in loving homes.